DeclanChidlow/vale.rocks/src/posts/the-implementation-of-this-site.md

 The search on this site also allows for searching content created by me but published on other websites.
 I do this with a small, private micro-site also built using Web Origami.
 It contains metadata-labelled mirrors of my content located elsewhere, and fetches data from external locations, to build a Pagefind index.
 Then, exclusively this Pagefind index is served publicly and [merged with this site's index](https://pagefind.app/docs/multisite/).
 This is one of few features which was added to this site following user demand, as I got occasional messages asking me if I was the one that had written on a certain topic.

 As Pagefind is served as client-side JavaScript, I've taken inspiration from [David Bushell's site](https://dbushell.com/2024/11/21/static-search-page-find/) and implemented a fallback that does a site-specific search with DuckDuckGo should JavaScript be unavailable.
-I also implemented support for providing search strings as a URL query parameter (`?q=`) and added an [OpenSearch description](/opensearch.xml) so that the site can be added as a search provider in browsers.
+I also implemented support for providing search strings as a URL query parameter (`?q=`), filters as URL query parameters (`?Content+Type=`, `?tags=`), and added an [OpenSearch description](/opensearch.xml) so that the site can be added as a search provider in browsers.

 ### 404 Handling